 The reserved words used by the Enterprise COBOL-compiler are maintained in a table (IGYCRWT) provided with the product.
 A CICS-specific reserved word table (IGYCCICS) is provided as an alternate reserved word table.
-See "CICS reserved word table (IGYCCICS)" on page 10.
-You can change the reserved words by using the reserved word table utility (IGY8RWTU), thereby creating additional reserved word tables.
+See "CICS reserved word table (IGYCCICS)" on page 11.
+You can change the reserved words by using the reserved word table utility (IGY8RWTU), to modify IGYCRWT or IGYCCICS, or by creating additional reserved word tables.
 You can also modify tables that you previously created.